Biden will cap off a week of outreach to Black Americans with Morehouse commencement

 On Sunday, he will give a closely watched commencement speech to Morehouse College, a historically Black university in Georgia.

-But first, he held a private meeting with plaintiffs and family members of plaintiffs from the historic case on Thursday at the White House.

-"The president was proud to participate in this meeting and honor the legacy of those who paved the way for progress," White House press secretary Karine Jean-Pierre told reporters.

-On Friday, Biden will give remarks at an NAACP event marking the Brown anniversary at the National Museum of African American History and Culture.
+Biden held a private meeting with plaintiffs and family members of plaintiffs from the Brown case on Thursday at the White House, and on Friday, he gave remarks at an NAACP event marking the Brown anniversary at the National Museum of African American History and Culture.
 On the weekend, he heads to the swing state of Michigan, where he'll address an NAACP dinner in Detroit.

+The Biden campaign said the engagement was a signal of how the administration has prioritized issues important to Black voters — and how it is working to earn their support.

+"We are not, and will not, parachute into these communities at the last minute, expecting their vote," said Trey Baker, a senior adviser to the campaign, in a memo.

 Polling shows lack of enthusiasm among Black voters